DavidPynes/about-me/README.md

 A few years later, we all heard her voice coming through our radios.
 Apparently, she kissed a girl... and she liked it.

 After college, I moved to Los Angeles, where I supported myself waiting tables while working part-time as a film and television extra.
-Unfortunately, I even ended up making a brief cameo on *The Big Bang Theory*.
+I even ended up making a brief cameo on *The Big Bang Theory*, but it wasn't really what I intended to do...

 I didn't even know it had aired until years later, when a classmate in a calculus course laughed and showed me a screenshot of myself on the sitcom.